About Timetable World

 1. The website is a digital archive and is not intended to be a journey planner.
 It will not hold any current schedules, and may impose a lag on recently superseded items too

-2. The website cannot use any non-original publications as sources i.e. published reprints.
+2. The website does not use any non-original publications as sources i.e. published reprints.

 People and partnerships